Generator Safety Guide (2026)

 The Distance Rule

-20 feet minimum, 30 feet better.
-I measured this from my house and was surprised how far away that actually is.
+More than 20 feet minimum, 30 feet better.
+Measure the distance rather than estimating it.
 The exhaust from even a “quiet” generator is dangerous in enclosed or semi-enclosed spaces.

 - Generator was 8 feet from the cracked garage door